- API docs

 Dimensionality reduction is a way of filtering out information while maintaining meaningful properties of the original inputs.
 Using reduced inputs prevents the bias model from focusing on small features while retaining information that is important in a dataset.

 Users only create labels for topics they want to track, so including labels during dimensionality reduction means we keep the most important input features.
-With this approach, our labeling bias model no longer focuses on small features and takes labels into account when estimating bias.
+With this approach, our annotating bias model no longer focuses on small features and takes labels into account when estimating bias.

 Balance scores

 This is in the form of a similarity measure between the reviewed and unreviewed data.
-A low similarity score indicates a big difference between reviewed and unreviewed data, highlighting labeling bias in the dataset.
+A low similarity score indicates a big difference between reviewed and unreviewed data, highlighting annotating bias in the dataset.

 Rebalance